feremabraz/osric-rules-engine/docs/authoring/03-rule-design.md

 * Treat `ctx.acc` as effectively read‑only; never mutate objects you previously placed there—produce new deltas.

 ## Output Schema Discipline
 Every rule MUST declare an `output` schema (even if empty) to freeze the contract and feed composite result typing.
+The `output` schema is the *only* authoritative source of produced keys; there is no separate `produces` metadata list (removed to avoid drift).
+Tooling and collision checks derive keys directly from `output.shape`.
 Empty object: `z.object({})`.
 Avoid reusing the same key across rules; each key space is global within the command.